 An SSL certificate is essential, standard technology in securing a website, i.e. Internet connections.
 It’s the “s“ in “https“.
 Plus, it gives your website the padlock in the browser’s search bar, which is an important sign of trust to those visiting that website.

-Standard SSL certificates are included by website builders but, if you’re using a CMS, it will be your job to install one.
-These cost around € 40 per year for basic models, but can go up to € 500 or more for the more advanced options.
+Website builders include standard SSL certificates, but if you’re using a CMS, installing one will be your job.
+These cost around € 40 per year for basic models but can go up to € 500 or more for the more advanced options.

 Security is another thing for which you could theoretically pay nothing because some fairly robust security measures are integrated directly into the WordPress software itself.
 Besides SSL certificates, several security plugins can give you that precious extra layer of protection against hackers such as Sucuri or UpdraftPlus.